C. Crane Company: GeoBulb

 In 1998, C. Crane introduced the "CCTrek" flashlight.
 This flashlight used two white LEDs as opposed to an incandescent bulb.
 Realizing the amount of energy LEDs save over regular light bulbs, the company developed and released an LED light bulb in 2001.
 This was followed in 2006 by the GeoBulb project.
 The GeoBulb, based solely on LEDs, was released on March 27, 2009.
 The company claims the bulb has a lifespan of 10 years and draws only 7.5 W of power, and predicted widespread adoption of the bulb would cut energy usage worldwide by one-tenth.
 Initially, the bulb is targeted at owners of public buildings that need to be lit continuously, in order to save costs associated with having to purchase and replace incandescent bulbs.

 Reviews of the bulb reflected positively on its energy usage and lifespan but criticized the lights' unnatural color and their high cost when compared to standard incandescent and compact fluorescent bulbs.
+The GeoBulb has since been discontinued.